Planning for Temporally Extended Goals in Pure-Past Linear Temporal Logic: A Polynomial Reduction to Standard Planning: Theoretical Bases to Handle Goals

 \section{Theoretical Bases to Handle \PLTLftitle Goals}

 In this section, we develop the bases for our technique.
-First, we observe that any sequence of actions produces a history on which \PLTLf formulas can be evaluated.
-Therefore, while the planning process goes on, sequences of actions are produced, histories are generated, and over them \PLTLf goals can be evaluated.
-The difficulty is that evaluating \PLTLf formulas requires a history, and searching through histories is quite demanding.
-Instead, our technique does not consider histories at all.
+First, we observe that any sequence of actions produces a trace on which \PLTLf formulas can be evaluated.
+Therefore, while the planning process goes on, sequences of actions are produced, traces are generated, and over them \PLTLf goals can be evaluated.
+The difficulty is that evaluating \PLTLf formulas requires a trace, and searching through traces is quite demanding.
+Instead, our technique does not consider traces at all.
 In particular, it makes and exploits the following observations: \myi to evaluate the \PLTLf goal formula only the truth value of its subformulas is needed; \myii every \PLTLf formula can be put in a form where its evaluation depends on the current propositional evaluation and the evaluation of a key set of \PLTLf subformulas at the previous instant; \myiii one can recursively compute and keep the value of such a small set of formulas as additional propositional variables in the state of the planning domain.

 We start by denoting with $\sub(\varphi)$ the set of all subformulas of $\varphi$~\citep{DegVa13}.
-For instance, if $\varphi = a \land \Yesterday(b \lor c)$, where $a, b, c$ are atomic, then $\sub(\varphi) = \{ a, b, c, (b \lor c), \Yesterday(b \lor c), a \land \Yesterday(b \lor c)\}$.
+For instance, if $\varphi = a \land \lnot \Yesterday(b \lor c)$, where $a, b, c$ are atomic, then $\sub(\varphi) = \{ a, b, c, (b \lor c), \lnot \Yesterday(b \lor c), \Yesterday(b \lor c), a \land \Yesterday(b \lor c)\}$.